Peninsula Strikers FC: 2018

-The club has used between seventy and eighty players either in the reserve side on in their first eleven side this season.
-Four first-team coaches only Graham (Winker) Watson remained steadfast in coaching the reserve squad.
+The club had four first-team coaches, and only Graham (Winker) Watson remained steadfast in coaching the reserve squad.

-Trevor Johnston once again took on the Presidents job and together with the committee Andy O'Dell was appointed the new club coach, he had had a great career coaching Altona City and everything in the club looked rosy.
-The club again gained Visa players mainly from the UK plus Andy brought some good players with him, Danny Brooks remained from the intake of last years Visa crop.

-The new coach quit before round 1 to return to his previous club for more money, not only did he go but players went with him.
+Trevor Johnston once again took on the president's job and, together with the committee, appointed Andy O'Dell as the new club coach.
+He had previously coached Altona City, and everything in the club seemed to be improving.
+They again acquired visa players, mainly from the UK, and O'Dell brought some players with him.
+Danny Brooks remained from the previous year's crop of visa players.
+O'Dell quit before round 1 to return to his previous club, taking some players with him.